AlemayehuB/lin_prad/README.md

 pip install git+https://github.com/jtlaune/pradreader
 ```

-Depending on how Python was installed on your system, `pip` may require Administrative or `sudo` privileges.
+Depending on how Python was installed on your system, `pip` may require *Administrative* or `sudo` privileges.

 ## Installation
-After installing dependencies, install the latest version of **lin_prad** by:
+Once all dependencies are satisfied, install the latest version of **lin_prad** by:

 ```shell
 pip install git+https://github.com/AlemayehuB/lin_prad